zehreken/simple-blog-generator/posts/2022-07-31-audio-terminology-for-audio-programmers.md

 **Comb Filtering:** Happens when the same signal arrives at the listener at different times with a very small delay between signals.

+**Stinger/Bumper:** Generally a short clip of music or sound that can be used to introduce, end or link various sections of an audio or audiovisual production.
+Think about the times when you solve a puzzle in a game or you see an enemy type for the first time.
 """